 .model QMOD NPN BF=90

-A subcircuit is a block of netlist packed for the frequent usage in a circuit.
-Subcircuits are similar to functions in a programming language.
-It reduces time and labour by reducing repetitive tasks for the circuit designers.
-Also, it is another way to apply a model to electronic compounds such as circuit modules or integrated circuits.
-For example, for an opamp, you use a subcircuit instead of a model.
+A subcircuit is a reusable block of netlist, designed for frequent use in circuits.
+Subcircuits are similar to functions in programming languages.
+They help reduce repetitive tasks and save time and effort for circuit designers.
+Subcircuits are also used to model electronic components such as circuit modules or integrated circuits.
+For example, instead of using a transistor model directly, you can use a subcircuit to represent an op-amp.

 * first_sim_w_subckt.cir